Thomas Liddell, 1st Baron Ravensworth: Personal life

+Lady Ravensworth was the sister of Frances, Lady Paul, wife of Sir John Dean Paul, 1st Baronet, she was the niece of the Baroness Bradford as well as cousin of Lt Gen Sir Frederick Lester.

 He died in March 1855, aged 80, and was succeeded in his titles by his son Henry, who was created Earl of Ravensworth in 1874.

 In popular media

 Liddell was portrayed as the character of Lord Ravensworth by actor Terence Alexander in the 1985 Doctor Who serial The Mark of the Rani.